-Here’s Where to Buy Work Clothes for Curvy Women That Are Actually Stylish
+Here’s Where to Buy Stylish Work Clothes for Curvy Women

-Since its launch three years ago, MM.
+Since its launch four years ago, MM.
 LaFleur has been a favorite for its stylish, work-friendly pieces offered at reasonable prices.
 Women gravitated toward their dresses, skirts and tops in droves — at one point their Tory wrap style commanded a 1,600 person wait-list.
-Unfortunately sizing was limited to the traditional 0-to-12 range but that’s changed.
+Unfortunately sizing was limited to the traditional 0-to-16 range but that’s changed.
 After a year of research the brand just released First Addition, a collection that caters to women who wear sizes 14W to 22W.

 A beautiful blouse like this is ideal for summer.
 Wear it tucked in with a pencil skirt like the image or over sleek trousers with a chic structured bag and you’re ready to go.